Here at InsuranceHub, we supply affordable insurance for the following schools:

 Automobile liability: Does your staff use company vehicles to run errands?
 Be sure that all drivers have up to date valid driver's licenses and clean MVR's.

-Workers compensation exposures: Teachers working with students can easily receive injuries from lifting, hernia, back sprains, and strains.
+Workers compensation exposures: Teachers working with students can easily receive injuries from lifting, hernias, back sprains, and strains.
 Unauthorized visitors can pose a threat to your employees and your students.

 Here is the minimum recommended dancing school insurance coverage: